Last update: 9/7/2021

 Colombia began a phased reopening of its borders to international travel on September 21, 2020.
-It is one of the countries that are open for tourism from almost all countries, since the UK is the only country that is currently banned from entering.
+It is one of the countries that are open for tourism from almost all countries since Brazil and India are the only countries that are currently banned from entering.

 Can I travel to Colombia right now?